Azure/azure-sdk-for-js/sdk/storage/storage-blob/README.md

 ## Troubleshooting

 It could help diagnozing issues by turning on the console logging.
 Here's an example logger implementation.
-First add a custom logger:
+First, add a custom logger:

 ```javascript
 class ConsoleHttpPipelineLogger {